Prominent Palestinian hunger striker dies in Israeli custody

 Palestinian prisoners are seen as national heroes and any perceived threat to them while in Israeli detention can touch off tensions or violence.
 Israel sees Adnan and other Palestinian prisoners as security threats accused of involvement in deadly attacks or plots.

-Over the past decade, Adnan became a household name in the Palestinian territories, as a symbol of steadfastness against Israel's open-ended occupation, now in its 56th year.
+Over the past decade, Adnan became a household name in the Palestinian territories, as a powerful symbol of resistance to Israel's open-ended occupation, now in its 56th year.
 He staged several lengthy hunger strikes over the years, including a 66-day protest in 2012, and two other strikes in 2015 and 2018 that lasted 56 and 58 days respectively.
 Israel released Adnan after the 2015 strike.

-He is credited with turning hunger strikes into a tool of protests by Palestinian detainees and a useful bargaining chip against Israeli authorities.
+He is credited with turning hunger strikes into a tool of protests by Palestinian detainees and a useful bargaining chip against Israeli authorities beginning over a decade ago.

-According to the Palestinian Prisoners Club, which represents former and current prisoners, Adnan was arrested 12 times and spent about eight years in Israeli prisons, most of that time under administrative detention.
+According to the Palestinian Prisoners Club, which represents former and current prisoners, Adnan was arrested 12 times and spent about eight years in Israeli prisons, most of that time in administrative detention.

 The number of administrative detainees has grown in the past year as Israel has carried out almost nightly arrest raids in the West Bank in the wake of a string of deadly Palestinian attacks in Israel in early 2022.